Blaizzy/mlx-embeddings/docs/Deprecating-Disabling-and-Removing-Formulae.md

 - `:repo_archived`: the upstream repository has been archived
 - `:repo_removed`: the upstream repository has been removed
 - `:unmaintained`: the project appears to be abandoned
-- `:unsupported`: Homebrew's application of the software is not supported by the upstream developers (e.g. upstream only supports macOS version prior to 10.14)
+- `:unsupported`: Homebrew's application of the software is not supported by the upstream developers (e.g. upstream only supports macOS versions prior to 10.14)
 - `:deprecated_upstream`: the project is deprecated upstream
 - `:versioned_formula`: the formula is a versioned formula